 Parts Is Parts

 After some years of messing around with tube amps, I've ended up with a couple small bins of old but still useful parts - resistors and capacitors in new or good used shape, some tubes and sockets, jacks, switches, left over wire, etc. I've also been lucky in knowing a couple of like-minded tube amp nuts, and I was able to rummage through their scrap piles and slip a few things into my pocket when they weren't looking, or actively distracted: "Whoa - is that an unopened beer over there?"
 "Where?!?"

 After a period of scrounging around, I ended up with a small pile of cool old junk.
-The copper coated chassis came from a piece of old tube powered test equipment of some kind, as did the power transformer.
+The copper coated chassis came from some kind of ancient tube powered test equipment, as did the power transformer.
 The paper interleaved output transformer is from a 1950s organ amp that had four 6K6 output tubes in push pull parallel.
 I stared at the RCA Tube Manual until I got a headache, and finally decided that, with its center tap unconnected, it could handle one single ended 6V6, or even a 6L6, just fine.

-In Part 2, we'll continue on, and try to make some kind of order out of this mess of old rusty parts, look at component placement and layout, and discuss how a schematic circuit diagram gets turned into a wired up amp that, hopefully, works.
+In Part 2, we'll continue on, and try to make some kind of order out of this mess of old rusty parts, look at component placement and layout of the wiring, and discuss how a schematic circuit diagram gets turned into a wired up amp that, hopefully, works.
 Stay tuned.

 All photos in this post taken with either a Canon Elph SD-550, or a Lumix ZS-25